openshift/openshift-origin-design/admin-perspective/olm/install-forcenamespace/install-forcenamespace.md

 ![Operator namespace not defined all](img/1-1-noDefinedNS-all.png)
 - Installing an operator without a operator-defined namespace now conveys that by default the operator would be installed on the **openshift-operators** namespace with the option to **Edit**.
 - Namespaces available to install to would not yet have an OperatorGroup object present configured to watch all namespaces.
+- The new **Operator Namespace Availability** header will include the hint text: "The namespaces that will be able to instantiate custom resources for this operator."
+- The new **Operator Install Namespace** header will include the hint text: "The namespace that this operator will be installed in."

 ![Operator namespace not defined single](img/1-2-noDefinedNS-single.png) -A specific namespace may be chosen for the operator to be available to (and installed to.)